regulus33/MidiFrame/dev_log.md

 Actually, while its fresh in my mind, I'll just do what I said above but with the autotune container.
 It will be simpler and more of a clear learning experience.
 I imagine rails should be much easier to setup after doing the same with a simple Python server.

+# August 10th, 2020

+## invoicehome

+### Refresh tokens.
+So far, the change has made a lot of impact on a lot of files.
+To list a few areas of the app that should be tested:

+Contact Service, try to send support an email, looks like the variable names were changed there.

+So far everything seems to work fine and I'm not as worried about side effects but still, tomorrow I will test all these integrations thoroughly.
+The outskirts.

+## MidiFrame

+I've changed my mind again and have decided to dive headfirst into C language, the goal is to read C Programming Language by Dennis Ritchie and do each excercise.
+Pace myself and absorb everything.
+It will pay off MASSIVELY in the future to know c.
+Not only for job interviews and general knowledge of performance, but I will be able to read low level source code for programs like SQL, Bitcoin and Ableton.
+Will be able to write custom programs to fit into midi frame.
+C is going to be my Specialty!!!

+Left off on: